 I was also sure that the air on the planes was unhealthy for me so I got myself a personal air purifier from Sharper Image.
 I actually wore this around my neck on airlines for about two years (Note from Sharon: I wore mine for even longer.
 Eventually the airlines declared them “electronic devices” and wouldn’t let me keep it on during flights).

 I was able to ditch the laptop for DVDs because I now had a personal MP3 Player.
-I was a Windows person so I would never get one of those Apple gadgets (how times have changed – I now have an iPhone, Ipad, MacBook Air and and iMac).
+I was a Windows person at the time, so I would never get one of those Apple gadgets (how times have changed – I now have an iPhone, Ipad, MacBook Air and and iMac).
 The Creative Zen Nomad was so much better and was easier to use.
 Who can figure out a touch disk with no directions on it????

 I couldn’t forget my phone.
 Who didn’t have a Motorola RAZR phone in 2005?????
 (Note from Sharon: Me!
 I had a Sidekick.
 OMG, did I love that phone!)

 Please note the chip clip was still on the list, as were the books.

 I found it interesting to see what I needed to bring on a trip back in 2003 and 2005.
 I now can bring my iPhone with me and it can take pictures and video to the point where I no longer bring a camera or video recorder on most trips.
 My iPad stores my books and videos so I don’t need to bring DVDs or paperbacks with me anymore.

 All of my travel plans are in the cloud so I don’t need to worry about e-tickets or reservations anymore.
 I still remind myself to bring my wallet and passport, though (forget those once and you want to make sure you’ll never do it again).